MUNYYBY/downscaler-cli/README.md

 ## Contact

 For any questions or issues, please open an issue on the GitHub repository or contact the maintainer directly.

+markdown

+Copy code

+`### Key Updates:

+1. **Usage Instructions**:

+The updated instructions reflect the dynamic prompts that the script now uses to collect user inputs.

+2.**Logging Information**:

+The `Usage` and `Notes` sections now include details about the logging feature, advising users to check the logs for more information on the processing.

+3.**Dependencies**:

+The `winston` package has been added to the list of dependencies, and installation instructions have been updated accordingly.

+4.**Execution**:

+- The instructions now mention the script's file name (`script.mjs`) assuming the script is saved with this name to follow the ECMAScript Module format.`